Dice: Applications

 One typical contemporary dice game is craps, where two dice are thrown simultaneously and wagers are made on the total value of the two dice.
-Dice are frequently used to introduce randomness into board games, where they are often used to decide the distance through which a piece will move along the board (as in backgammon and Monopoly).
+Dice are frequently used to introduce randomness into board games, where they are often used to decide the distance through which a piece can move along the board (as in backgammon and Monopoly).

 Many board games use dice to randomize how far pieces move or to settle conflicts.
 Typically, this has meant that rolling higher numbers is better.
 Some games, such as Axis & Allies, have inverted this system by making the lower values more potent.
 In the modern age, a few games and game designers have approached dice in a different way by making each side of the die similarly valuable.
 In Castles of Burgundy, players spend their dice to take actions based on the die's value.
 In this game, a 6 is not better than a 1, or vice versa.
 In Quarriors (and its descendant, Dice Masters), different sides of the dice can offer completely different abilities.
 Several sides often give resources while others grant the player useful actions.

 Dice can be used for divination and using dice for such a purpose is called cleromancy.
 A pair of common dice is usual, though other forms of polyhedra can be used.
 Tibetan Buddhists sometimes use this method of divination.
 It is highly likely that the Pythagoreans used the Platonic solids as dice.
 They referred to such dice as "the dice of the gods" and they sought to understand the universe through an understanding of geometry in polyhedra.

 Astrological dice are a specialized set of three 12-sided dice for divination; the first die represents the planets, the Sun, the Moon, and the nodes of the Moon, the second die represents the 12 zodiac signs, and the third represents the 12 houses.
 A specialized icosahedron die provides the answers of the Magic 8 Ball, conventionally used to provide answers to yes-or-no questions.

 Dice can be used to generate random numbers for use in passwords and cryptography applications.
 The Electronic Frontier Foundation describes a method by which dice can be used to generate passphrases.
 Diceware is a method recommended for generating secure but memorable passphrases, by repeatedly rolling five dice and picking the corresponding word from a pre-generated list.

 Thrown or simulated dice are sometimes used to generate specific probability distributions, which are fundamental to probability theory.
 For example, rolling a single six-sided die yields a uniform distribution, where each face from 1 to 6 has an equal chance of appearing.
 However, when rolling two dice and summing the results, the probability distribution shifts, as some sums (like 7) become more likely than others (like 2 or 12).
 These distributions can model real-world scenarios or mathematical constructs, making dice a practical tool for teaching and exploring concepts in probability theory.